ianmay/aws_hello_world/README.md

 # aws_hello_world

-This is a small aws hello world example using terraform
+This is a small AWS hello world example using terraform

 # The Journey!